Nico Gordon

-Nico Diago Gordon (born 28 April 2002) is a professional footballer who plays as a defender for USL Championship club Monterey Bay FC.
-He was born in England, where he began his football career with Birmingham City, making his Football League debut in June 2020.
-He spent the first half of the 2023–24 season on loan at National League club Solihull Moors before moving to the United States where he helped North Texas SC win the 2024 MLS Next Pro Cup.
-He joined Monterey Bay FC in January 2025.
-In international football, Gordon represents the Montserrat national team, for which he qualifies via his mother.
+Nico Diago Gordon (born 28 April 2002) is a professional footballer who plays as a defender for USL Championship club Monterey Bay.
+Born in England, he plays for the Montserrat national team.

 Early life and career

 Gordon was born in Birmingham and attended St Thomas Aquinas Catholic School in the Kings Norton district.
 He joined Birmingham City in 2014, and took up a two-year scholarship with their Academy in July 2018.
 According to coach Steve Spooner, Gordon "can play anywhere across the back and midfield.
 He's currently at centre-half.
 He's an excellent reader of the game.
 He steps in and can find passes.
 He played for the 18s last year and has started this season very well."

 He made his competitive debut for Birmingham's development squad team in August 2019, playing at right back in a 1–1 draw with Crystal Palace U23, and became a regular in the side.
 He also captained the under-18 team as they reached the fifth round of the 2019–20 FA Youth Cup.
 Gordon was given a first-team squad number early in 2020, he was 19th man for the FA Cup replay against Coventry City, and in April 2020, the club confirmed that he had been made an offer of a three-year professional contract, with the option of a fourth year.
 He signed the contract on 26 June.